Skip to content

 Creating Subscriptions

-Subscriptions are created with the wh sub create CLI command, the warmhub_subscription_create MCP tool, or the HTTP API.
+Subscriptions are created with the wh sub create CLI command, the warmhub_subscription_create MCP tool, or the SDK client.subscription.create(...) method.
 Each kind requires different configuration.
+Subscription management REST endpoints are not currently mounted.

-Commit-triggered subscriptions (webhook and sprite) support an optional allowTraceReentry setting.
+Write-triggered webhook subscriptions support an optional allowTraceReentry setting.

 • Default: false